ocapn/ocapn/draft-specifications/Model.md

 > - **Python**: to be proposed

 An error has a `message` String and a Struct for further associated data.

-No field names are reserved.
+For the data, no field names are reserved.
+However, all transitive Values beneath data must be [Data](#data).
+An error must not close over any [References](#reference-capability)

 An error may also have a hidden `identifier` ByteArray for purposes of tracing.
 The identifier may be revealed by a closely held capability of the OCapN